 In 2014 Rosalinde debuted her solo show, DRAMA OF THE GIFTED GROWNUP, a culmination of her music, art and writings.
 Rosalinde performs the piece as a narrative, interlaced with excerpts of 19 songs from her vast catalog.

 The set is a montage of her cartoons and illustrations.
-Over the past several years she has performed the show in NYC and St. Louis.
-DRAMA OF THE GIFTED GROWNUP was featured at the New York Theatre Festival Summerfest 2017 and toured in the Pacific Northwest in March 2018.
-The piece is now being developed for the small screen as a film.
+Over the years she has performed the show in NYC, St. Louis and Portland, OR.
+DRAMA OF THE GIFTED GROWNUP was featured at the New York Theatre Festival Summerfest 2017.
+The piece is now being developed for the small screen as a film documentary.
 More info on the GIFTED GROWNUP page...